yieldi-labs/docs/README.md

 4) When the pool goes live, the AVS will own 50% of the pool, and Liquidity Auction participants will own the other 50%.

 ## Liquidity Mining

+> AVS should incentivise sufficient liquidity to stablise price and ensure best execution

 The AVS should continually stream yield incentives to the `TOR:AVS` pool as it will be the primary liquidity venue for the AVS token.